SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 **Current status**: This string is currently being converted from the action version, unstable/not yet working as intended.
-Issues translating 2.4 phrase 3, and many in 2.5.

 **Contents**